agraef/raptor7/README.md

 #### Mapping Types

 The direction of movement in Step 2 matters.
 Moving up gives you a normal mapping where the Raptor control goes up or down if the MIDI control does.
 Moving down, on the other hand, creates an *inverted* mapping where the Raptor control moves in reverse (down if the MIDI control goes up, and vice versa).
-While still in step 2, you can also change your mind and reverse the movement at any time; the direction into which you moved *last* determines the mapping.
+While still in Step 2, you can also change your mind and reverse the movement at any time; the direction into which you moved *last* determines the mapping.
 If that sounds confusing, just give it a try, it should be rather intuitive (and you can always remap the control if you get it wrong).

 MIDI learn also detects the usual kind of MIDI buttons that only have one or two states (off = 0 and on = 127), and configures them as triggers, toggles, or momentary switches, depending on the type of Raptor control (push buttons, toggles, or numboxes/faders) they are mapped to.

 #### MIDI Learn Interactions

-You can abort the process at any time by clicking `learn` again.
+You can abort the process at any time by clicking `learn` or the "MIDI Learn" rectangle again.
 It's also possible to delete an existing binding by clicking `unlearn` after choosing the MIDI or Raptor control.
 Raptor will provide feedback and guide you through the process with some messages in the Pd console.
 In particular, it will tell you if there is an existing binding for the same MIDI control or parameter value, so that you can get rid of it if needed.

 Otherwise, MIDI learn exits regularly as soon as you specify the mapped control in Step 3.
 The learned MIDI binding will be in effect immediately, in *all* running Raptor instances.
-It will also be stored in the midi.map file in the data directory, from where all bindings will be reloaded next time you fire up Raptor.
+It will also be stored in the midi.map file in the data directory, from where all bindings will be reloaded next time you launch Raptor.
 Note that while it's possible to map different MIDI controls to the same Raptor parameter, at present you can't have a MIDI control affect multiple parameters at once (no macro controls, sorry!).

-Once a mapping has been recorded, it's possible to edit the midi.map file, e.g., to change MIDI CCs or to remove or add toggle and inverted mapping flags (see above).
+Once a mapping has been recorded, it's possible to edit the midi.map file, e.g., to change MIDI CCs or to remove or add toggle and inverted mapping flags (see *Mapping Types* above).
 For instance, you might want to do the latter if you mapped a sustain pedal to Raptor's "mute" toggle, but you want it to function as a momentary switch instead.
 In that case you'd go into the midi.map file, search for the function that the pedal was bound to ("mute" in this case), and remove the `true` value in the binding which makes the control function as a toggle.
 (Just remember that you need to reload the MIDI map afterwards, either by relaunching Raptor, or by employing the `load map` operation described under *Saving and Loading MIDI Maps* below.)

 #### Selected Raptor Instance